Got Questions?

 Q : Is safe to order on your site?

-A : Rapid Learning's Online Order System, powered by Authorize.net, is highly secured credit card processor with the latest 128-bit Secure Sockets Layer (SSL) technology for secure Internet Protocol (IP) transactions and data encryption.
+A : Rapid Learning's Online Order System, powered by Paypal, is highly secured credit card processor with the latest 128-bit Secure Sockets Layer (SSL) technology for secure Internet Protocol (IP) transactions and data encryption.
 After you select the course(s) and click Continue, you will enter the secure session with the data encrypted (note the lock icon display in your browser).
-We also provide the secure Paypal payment, the leader in online secure payment provider.
 All your payment information will be safeguarded at the high level of security available online.
+For security reason, we do not store your credit card information on our site.

 [top]